 This is situational from state to state.
 Feel free to drop me a quick note if you’d like us to give some feedback for your state.

 CACH already received a judgment against me.
 What can I do?

 There are many times where CACH LLC will be able to obtain a judgment without your knowledge.
 Say for example that you were not able to receive the court summons.
 The creditor may ask the judge to have a judgment passed to them regardless of whether you received the summons or not.

 In this case, it may be more difficult to negotiate with CACH.
 However, that depends on a few factors: whether your state allows wage garnishment or whether there are opportunities for levies or liens against an asset.
 It’s not impossible to negotiate a settlement with CACH LLC after a judgment has been obtained.
 Although, it’s just a bit more nuanced since the court has already agreed with the creditor.

 What can I do to resolve debt with CACH LLC if I haven’t been sued?

 CACH is in the habit of settling debt via a payment plan or a lump sum payment.
 You may be thinking that it’s not possible to come up with a lump sum payment to settle that debt.
 That’s completely understandable.

 We work with CACH LLC to negotiate flexible payment arrangements that work for both the consumer’s finances and for CACH LLC.
 You also may be able to avoid a future lawsuit if you are able to get a structured settlement plan in place with them today.

-Absolutely, we are experts here to help.
-Ascend is in the business of helping people resolve his/her debts through payment plans and one-time payments.
+Feel free to drop me (Ben) a note with your questions.
 Our conversations and emails are always free, and we will never move forward to offer our services unless we believe it is best for your situation.
-Feel free to drop me (Ben) a note with your questions.